xenjee/Flame_Python_Hooks_old/README.md

 - In export_hook_custom >  somewhat make the path to the .yaml config more ‘relative’ or extracted from reading in the OS filesystem.
 (Less hardcoded) >> ‘yaml_config_Path’ would be extracted rather than hardcoded

 HOOK
+- FEATURE REQUESTS:
-- FEATURE REQUEST: provide a ‘clipName’ key for preCustomExport.
+- provide a ‘clipName’ key for preCustomExport.
+- Allow Subfolders to the Custom export menu (like CustomUIaction groups?)
+- A way to sort the list of export presets

 ————————————————————————————————————————————————